 Numeric Entry questions – (2 questions)

 These questions require you to enter your answer in an answer box rather than choose among alternatives.
-The best part about the GRE quantitative section is that the math topics covered are taught in schools like algebra, introductory statistics courses etc. this section does not include higher-level mathematics lie inferential statistics, trigonometry, or calculus.
+The best part about the GRE quantitative section is that the math topics covered are taught in schools like algebra, introductory statistics courses etc. This section does not include higher-level mathematics inferential statistics, trigonometry, or calculus.

 GRE Quant Topic

-- Arithmetic questions: These questions could be on types of integers, exponents and radicals, estimation, per cent, ratio, absolute value, the number line, decimal representation and sequences of numbers.
+- Arithmetic Questions: These questions could be on types of integers, exponents and radicals, estimation, per cent, ratio, absolute value, the number line, decimal representation and sequences of numbers.

-- Algebra questions: These include operations with exponents, factoring and simplifying algebra expressions, solving linear and quadratic equations, solving simultaneous equations and inequalities, and coordinate geometry.
+- Algebra Questions: These include operations with exponents, factoring and simplifying algebra expressions, solving linear and quadratic equations, solving simultaneous equations and inequalities, and coordinate geometry.

-- Geometry questions: The topics included would be parallel and perpendicular lines, circles, triangles, quadrilaterals, three-dimensional figures, area, perimeter, volume, the Pythagorean Theorem, and angle measurement in degrees.
+- Geometry Questions: The topics included would be parallel and perpendicular lines, circles, triangles, quadrilaterals, three-dimensional figures, area, perimeter, volume, the Pythagorean Theorem, and angle measurement in degrees.

-- Data analysis questions: these questions include basic statistics such as mean, median, mode, range, standard deviation, interquartile range, quartiles and percentiles.
+- Data Analysis Questions: these questions include basic statistics such as mean, median, mode, range, standard deviation, interquartile range, quartiles and percentiles.
 Interpretation of data in tables and graphs would include questions like line graphs, bar graphs, circle graphs, scatterplots and frequency distributions, and elementary probability.

 Tips and Tricks for the GRE Exam